Paul has been using computers both at work and home for the past 20 years. He has learned that regular computer maintenace is essential.

 A security hole, also known as a computer vulnerability, is a flaw in a system that can be exploited.
 If discovered, security holes are gateways for hackers to install malicious software and perhaps start an attack on your computer if these holes aren't found and patched.
-With Advanced System Care 13, Windows security updates are downloaded and installed if they haven't already been done so.
+With Advanced System Care 15, Windows security updates are downloaded and installed if they haven't already.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Paul Richard Kuehn (author) from Udorn City, Thailand on October 25, 2016:

 Victoria, I am very happy that you found this hub useful.
 I have been very pleased using Advanced System Care 9, and I think you will like it, too.

 Victoria Lynn on October 25, 2016:

 Thanks for all this information.
 I've been having problems with malware that is hard to get rid of.
 Thanks for the recommendation of Advanced System Care 9.
 I plan to try it!